-School personnel shall not use disciplinary methods that may be damaging to students, such as ridicule, sarcasm, or excessive temper displays.
-Corporal punishment (including slapping, paddling, or prolonged maintenance of a student in physically painful positions, and intentional infliction of bodily harm) is prohibited in all circumstances.
-School personnel may only use reasonable force as permitted by 105 ILCS 5/10-20.33.
+Teachers shall not use disciplinary methods that may be damaging to students, such as ridicule, sarcasm, or excessive temper displays.
+Corporal punishment (including slapping, paddling, or prolonged maintenance of a student in physically painful positions, and intentional infliction of bodily harm) may not be used.
+Teachers may use reasonable force as needed to keep students, school personnel, and others safe, or for self-defense or defense of property.

-- LEGAL REF.: 105 ILCS 5/22-100 and 5/24-24.
-23 Ill.Admin.Code §1.280. - CROSS REF.: 2:150 (Committees), 7:190 (Student Behavior), 7:230 (Misconduct by Students with Disabilities)
+LEGAL REF.: 105 ILCS 5/24-24.

+23 Ill.Admin.Code §1.280.

+CROSS REF.: 2:150 (Committees), 7:190 (Student Behavior), 7:230 (Misconduct by Students with Disabilities